-We are affected by extensive U.S. laws, governmental regulations, administrative determinations, court decisions and similar constraints.
+We are affected by extensive laws, governmental regulations, administrative determinations, court decisions and similar constraints.
 Such laws, regulations and other constraints may exist at the federal, state or local levels in the United States.
-Many of the products we sell in our stores, such as cosmetic, dietary supplement, food and overthe-counter (OTC) drug products, including our Ulta branded products, are subject to regulation by the U.S. Food and Drug Administration (FDA), the U.S. Federal Trade Commission (FTC), state regulatory agencies and State Attorneys General (AG).
-Such regulations principally relate to the safety of ingredients, proper labeling, manufacturing, advertising, packaging and distribution of the products.
+Many of the products we sell in our stores, such as cosmetic, dietary supplement, food and over-the-counter (OTC) drugs, medical devices and styling tools, including our Ulta branded products, are subject to regulation by the U.S. Food and Drug Administration (FDA), the U.S. Federal Trade Commission (FTC), the Consumer Product Safety Commission (CPSC), state regulatory agencies and State Attorneys General (AGs).
+Such regulations principally relate to the safety, labeling, manufacturing, advertising, packaging and distribution of the products.

-Products classified as cosmetics (as defined in the Federal Food, Drug and Cosmetic (FDC Act) are not subject to pre-market approval by the FDA, but the products must generally be safe and must be properly manufactured and labeled.
-Certain products, such as sunscreens and acne treatments, are classified as OTC drugs, and certain ingestible products, such as vitamins and minerals, are classified as dietary supplements.
+Products classified as cosmetics (as defined in the Federal Food, Drug and Cosmetic Act (FDC Act)) are not subject to pre-market approval by the FDA, but the products must generally be safe and must be properly manufactured and labeled.
+Certain products, such as sunscreens and acne treatments, are classified as OTC drugs, certain ingestible products, such as vitamins and minerals, are classified as dietary supplements.
 Both OTC drugs and dietary supplements have specific ingredient, labeling and manufacturing requirements.
 The labeling of these products is subject to the requirements of the FDC Act and the Fair Packaging and Labeling Act.
+Products such as wrinkle reducing lights may be classified as medical devices and, in addition to being subject to labeling and manufacturing requirements, may also be subject to premarketing review by the FDA.
+Finally, products such as styling tools (e.g. blow dryers, curling irons) are regulated by the CPSC, which has strict requirements with respect to reporting possible product defects.

-Further, claims we make in advertising, including claims about the safety or efficacy of products, pricing claims and environmental claims, are subject to regulation by the FTC and State AGs who generally prohibit deceptive practices.
+Further, claims we make in advertising, including claims about the safety or efficacy of products, pricing claims and environmental claims, are subject to regulation by the FTC and State AGs who generally prohibit unfair or deceptive practices.